ScumbagScalawag/Git-Gud/README.md

 **This command will put a new branch named `origin/master` in your local folder.**
 This branch can be checked out (`git checkout origin/master`) like any other branch.
-You can then review the most up-to-date version of the project in a safe evironment that *doesn't* include the changes you've made.
+You can then review the most up-to-date version of the project in a safe environment that *doesn't* include the changes you've made.

 Once you're ready, you can then `git checkout branch-with-new-features` and `git merge origin/master`.
 At that point, you'll find yourself in a familiar place.
 Congrats: you just did